akamai/uls/docs/DOCKER_USAGE.md

 ## Requirements
 - [Docker](https://www.docker.com/) needs to be installed on an **GNU/Linux** OS
-  - Note: Windows is not supported, please use HyperV with a Linux VM
+  - Note: Windows is not supported, please use Hyper-V with a Linux VM
 - Access to the docker image (see [installation](#installation))
 - Akamai API credentials file - `.edgerc` (see [API Credentials](AKAMAI_API_CREDENTIALS.md) for creation instructions)
 - Understanding of available [ULS Environmental Variables and CLI PARAMETERS](ARGUMENTS_ENV_VARS.md)